PhD-Annual-Review-System/PhD-Annual-Review-System/README.md

     - Run `heroku run rails db:migrate`.
 7. Add dummy values to the table:
     - Run `heroku run rails db:seed`.
+8. We have a rake task to populate database using csv file:
+    - Run `heroku run rake db:populate`.
+    - Make sure the csv files are added to the resources folder in the application and the application is pushed to Heroku with the csv files
-8. Access the deployed app at the provided URL.
+9. Access the deployed app at the provided URL.
 To find the URL, go to the Heroku webpage, select your app, and click on `Open app` in the top right.

 ## Steps to test the app